FoundUPS

 Your V3 score determines your share of the token pool — higher contribution = higher reward.

-While V3 scores individual activities, CABR scores the entire FoundUP$.
+While V3 scores individual activities, CABR scores the entire FoundUPS venture.
 How much real-world benefit is this venture creating?
 CABR answers that question across three dimensions:

 Pillar 1